coolhead/flint-docs/02.grid_configuration/08.trigger_on_demand/docs.md

 <br>
 ### Output

-Here, you can view a well structured response of your Flintbit.
+Here, you can view a well structured response of your Flintbit execution.
 All the parameters of the response stand out with their corresponding values.
 Parameters are separated out perfectly so you can study values which are significant to your debugging.

 ![tod-output](tod-output.png)

 <br>
 ### Raw

 The raw view is just a big text area with the Flintbit response body.
-A minified version of the JSON Object or XML document will be displayed depending on the type of input supplied.
+A minified version of the JSON Object or XML document will be displayed depending on the type of input provided.

 ![tod-raw](tod-raw.png)

 <br>
 ### Logs

 Logs will help you walk-through your Flintbit processing in detail.
-With various logging levels and all possible errors captured, Flint's logging will make it easy to debug, identify and resolve errors/failures.
+With various logging levels and all possible errors captured, Flint's logging makes it easy to debug, identify and resolve errors/failures.
 It is a good practice to start logs before running any Flintbit.

 ![tod-logs](tod-logs.png)